Saturday, November 5, 2016

 Guruji about nudity

-A: Why are there only Women Goddesses, and why are some of them nude?
-Why are they all
+Q: Why are there only women Goddesses, and why are some of them nude?
+Why are they all so similar?

-Guruji: We Indians consider the life giving energy of Nature, Prakriti as female.
+Guruji: We Indians consider the life-giving energy of Nature, Prakṛti, as female.
 Nature is full of energies: some erotically enticing, some ferocious, some aesthetically peaceful.
-Goddesses in this temple represent most of the harmonious energies of Nature, which move a person from being human to being a divine personality.
+The Goddesses in this temple represent the harmonious energies of Nature which move a person from being human to being a divine personality.

 Shakti: Tantric temple of nude goddesses